devinkr/js-array-methods-lab/README.md

   'Blake, William'
 ];

-// Array.prototype.sort()
+// Array.prototype.map()
 // 6.
-Sort the people array alphabetically by last name
+Map the people array such that the new array consists of strings with the names formatted as "First Last", e.g., "Becker, Carl" should be mapped to "Carl Becker".